Is Sodium Hydroxide Toxic? Here’s What You Should Know | Branch Basics

 Others, like natural bar soaps, will not contain any residual sodium hydroxide when properly processed.

-This is why non-toxic soaps can be called “natural.”
+This is why human-safe soaps can be called “natural.”
 In the end, they should contain no sodium hydroxide.

 Why Is Sodium Hydroxide Toxic?